 Welcome to Tees, Esk and Wear Valleys NHS Foundation Trust

-Tees, Esk and Wear Valleys NHS Foundation Trust (TEWV) aims to always deliver safe and effective care that meets individual needs and supports people towards well-being and recovery.
+Our trust aims to always deliver safe and effective care that meets individual needs and supports people towards wellbeing and recovery.

-We aim to provide a safe, warm and therapeutic environment and support you to return home as quickly as possible.
-The ward staff are here to support you and your relatives/friends (carers) and are available if you have any worries or concerns.
+We aim to provide a safe, warm and therapeutic environment to aid your recovery and return home as quickly as possible.
+The ward staff are here to support you and your family, friends and carers.
+Staff members are available if you have any worries or concerns.

 Recovery